meganz/MEGAchat/Readme.md

 MEGAchat also needs the MEGA SDK library.
 There are instructions later in this document on how to get it to be used with MEGAchat.
 The MEGA SDK project is automatically loaded by the MEGAchat CMake, so you only have to simply clone it in the expected path.

 There is only one extra optional dependency that should be installed in the system: The Qt Framework.
 It is only necessary to build the Qt Example App but it is not required for the tests, CLI example, or the library itself.

-#### WebRTC

-WebRTC is also a dependency of MEGAchat, used to provide audio/video calls.
-The WebRTC library is automatically built with VCPKG using an overlay [port](contrib/cmake/vcpkg_overlay_ports/webrtc).
-It is important to note that, for the moment, video/audio calls are not available in MacOS and Windows builds, only for Linux.

-More information for the Android compilation in [WebRTC for Android](WebrtcAndroid.md)

 ### Prepare the sources